Mauritius… That’s the freakishly expensive honeymoon island… right?

 - A sponsorship letter from my host with a photocopy of their ID card OR a confirmed hotel booking (probably a photocopy).

 - A photocopy of a utility bill (that’s only for a sponsor’s address).

 - A photocopy of my most recent bank statement (with proof of sufficient funds).

 With all that, the visa extension was free and relatively painless to acquire.

-How to Travel in Mauritius
+How to Get Around Mauritius